Ritesh778/Quora-text-classification/README.md

 # Quora-text-classification
-This is project is based on the text classification using NLP.<br>  It includes the methods like: <br>
+This is project is based on the text classification using NLP.It includes the methods like: <br>
 -Applying text preprocessing techniques<br>
 -Implement the bag of words model<br>
 -Train ML models for text classification<br>

+Download the Dataset from :- https://www.kaggle.com/competitions/quora-insincere-questions-classification